 - 1930–45: Depression, War and Bright Spots

 - 1945–65: Civil Rights, Civil Strife: Landmark Movement Moments

-You can also access another resource—a collection of Nation articles covering race relations and civil rights in recent years—here.
+You can also access a contemporary collection of Nation articles covering race relations, white supremacy and civil rights—here.

 *A NOTE ABOUT OUTMODED LANGUAGE

 As you read original articles in this archive, you will come across phrases that may sound unfamiliar, archaic, even offensive.
-Words such as “Negro’ and ‘colored person’ were commonly used to describe African Americans during The Nation’s first 100-plus years.
+Words such as “Negro” and “colored person” were commonly used to describe African-Americans during The Nation’s first 100-plus years.
 Other terms, including now-discredited terms, appear occasionally, especially in reported pieces.
 We have retained these terms in the interests of historical accuracy, and we hope that readers will understand their usage as part of the complex record of the way that language has been used over the course of American history.